 A dealer or authorized agent of a manufacturer shall, upon the request of a consumer, provide such consumer with copies of any paperwork or invoices related to repair work performed on such consumer’s automobile in accordance with the provisions of subsection (b) of section 42-179.
 Any person who violates the provisions of this section shall be guilty of an infraction.

-Connecticut New Car Lemon Law 42-180 Costs and attorney’s fees in breach of warranty actions.
+Connecticut Automobile Lemon Law.
+C.G.S.A.
+42-180.
+Costs and attorney’s fees in breach of warranty actions

 In any action by a consumer against the manufacturer of a motor vehicle, or the manufacturer’s agent or authorized dealer, based upon the alleged breach of an express or implied warranty made in connection with the sale or lease of such motor vehicle, the court, in its discretion, may award to the plaintiff his costs and reasonable attorney’s fees or, if the court determines that the action was brought without any substantial justification, may award costs and reasonable attorney’s fees to the defendant.